Sean Danielsen: Personal life

 In July 2013, Danielsen began selling his own paintings via Facebook.
 In June 2016, he and his long time girlfriend, which he had been in a relationship with since 2005, were married.

 For his entire music career, he had played Schecter electric and acoustic guitars.
-He citesJerry Cantrell and Kim Thayil as being his favorite guitarists.
+He cites Jerry Cantrell and Kim Thayil as being his favorite guitarists.
 Danielsen switched from Schecter to Dean and no longer uses Schecter.
 He is an official artist of Dean per Dean's official website.